NIKHITHA-MALE/Module1.html/README.md

 ## 🏃‍♂️ How to Run

-1. Clone or download this repository: git clone https://github.com/NIKHITHA-MALE/Local Community Event Portal & Dashboards.git
+1. Clone or download this repository:

+   git clone https://github.com/NIKHITHA-MALE/Local Community Event Portal&Dashboards.git

-2. Open any of the HTML files in your preferred browser:
+3. Open any of the HTML files in your preferred browser:

    * `welcome.html`
    * `help.html`